sindresorhus/image-type/readme.md

 - [`dcm`](https://en.wikipedia.org/wiki/DICOM#Data_format) - DICOM Image File

 *SVG isn't included as it requires the whole file to be read, but you can get it [here](https://github.com/sindresorhus/is-svg).*

+## Related

+- [file-type](https://github.com/sindresorhus/file-type) - Detect the type of a file
+- [image-dimensions](https://github.com/sindresorhus/image-dimensions) - Get the dimensions of an image